negtrooper1/medium-2-md/readme.md

 This is a fork of the brilliant work of medium-2-md, but re-purposed for a specific project concerned with rebuilding the Medium Stories page for a user.
 Credit goes to the original author.
 I've left the instructions from that repo below with the addition of the flag I added for partnered posts.
 Thanks!
 I will come back to this and clean it up later when the main project is complete.

+TODO:

+-Come up with a clever way to get publications
+-Find a better way to distinguish between comments and unpartnered published stories so that unpartnered published stories can have publications (currently they're all set to no publication by default)

 Original repo: `https://github.com/gautamdhameja/medium-2-md`

 Easy repo: `https://github.com/negtrooper1/medium-stories-example`